 How to Get Started With a Gluten-Free Diet

-One thing is definite—you need to get started on a gluten free diet.
-There’s no excuse as some patients report even small amounts of gluten makes them sick for days.
+One thing is definite—you need to get started on a gluten-free diet.
+There’s no excuse as some patients report that even small amounts of gluten make them sick for days.

 To avoid eating gluten, you need to know which foods contain gluten.
 For many who are quite familiar with different food ingredients, this may be easy.
 But for some who are not, you may need help in identifying them.
 Here’s a short list of foods containing gluten:

-- Avoid foods containing wheat including triticale, kamut, spelt, durum, cake flour, semolina, couscous, and matza or foods mentioning the use of wheat starch, hydrolyzed wheat protein, and modified wheat starch as its ingredients.
+- Avoid foods mentioning the use of wheat starch, hydrolyzed wheat protein, and modified wheat starch in the ingredients.

 - Avoid foods containing rye, such as rye bread.

-Some samples of products which definitely contain wheat, barley or rye unless labeled as gluten free are pasta, bread, breading, pizza, sweet pastries, crackers, cereals, beer, gravies and sauces, licorice, marinade, and stuffing.
+Some samples of products which definitely contain wheat, barley, or rye unless labeled as gluten-free include:

-There are other products which may contain gluten such as flavorings, soy sauce, and seasoning mixes.
-It will be very helpful if you are careful to read labels.
+There are other products which may contain gluten, such as flavorings, soy sauce, and seasoning mixes.
+It will be very helpful if you read labels carefully.

-It is possible that no gluten ingredients were used in the product but since they were processed using equipment which also handles wheat products, cross-contamination may have occurred, even in very little amounts.
+It is possible that no gluten ingredients were used in the product, but since it was processed using equipment which also handles wheat products, cross-contamination may have occurred, even in very little amounts.
 This is usually indicated on the food label.

-- Use gluten-free flour instead of wheat flour for your baking needs.
-Some choices include corn flour or cornstarch, rice flour, arrowroot flour, tapioca flour, soy flour and potato flour.
+- Flour for Baking: Use gluten-free flour instead of wheat flour for your baking needs.
+Some choices include corn flour or cornstarch, rice flour, arrowroot flour, tapioca flour, soy flour, and potato flour.
 There are also baking flour blends or baking mixes readily available in the market.
 Just experiment using any of these to find out which is best for your recipe.

-- Instead of using flour as binder or thickener, you can use egg, gelatin, xanthan gum, guar gum and some gluten free flour (tapioca starch or cornstarch).
+- Binders and Thickeners: Instead of using flour as binder or thickener, you can use egg, gelatin, xanthan gum, guar gum, and some gluten-free flour (tapioca starch or cornstarch).

-- If you need some breadcrumbs as breading or coating, then just help yourself in crumbling some gluten free bread or crackers.
-You can also toast them for the extra crunchy sensation.
+- Breadcrumbs: If you need some breadcrumbs as breading or coating, then just help yourself in crumbling some gluten-free bread or crackers.
+You can also toast them for extra crunchiness.

-- Many food products naturally made with wheat such as pasta, pastries and pizza have its gluten-free counterpart nowadays.
-Just see them instore or online.
+- Pasta, Pastries, and Pizza: Many food products naturally made with wheat such as pasta, pastries, and pizza have gluten-free counterparts nowadays.
+Just look for them in the store or online.